wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # compute Levenshtein distance between x and y
    lev.get_raw_score(x, y)

+Note that in the above examples, the Levenshtein measure treats the input strings as sequences of characters.
+Hence when using it we do not have to tokenize the two strings **x** and **y**.

 Here are some example of using the **get_sim_score** method:

 .. ipython:: python